marcoverpas/keynote_speech_Florence/README.md

 **Table 3** illustrates cross-industry interdependencies in a simplified economy where two products are produced using the same products and labour.

-*Note*: Since there are no taxes (or subsidies) on products and incomes are only calculated at the aggregate level, industry-specific value added figures ($Y_1$, $Y_2$ and $Y_3$) are derived residually (as the difference between total output and the value of inputs employed in each industry).
+*Note*: Since there are no taxes (or subsidies) on products and incomes are only calculated at the aggregate level, industry-specific value added figures ($Y_1$, $Y_2$ and $Y_3$) are derived residually (as differences between output values and the value of inputs employed in each industry).

 While figures 6 to 4 show the evolution of model variables over time, Sankey diagrams can be used to take snapshots of the economy in a specific period.